 Does my Medi-Cal insurance cover my abortion?

 Yes.
 If you are enrolled in Medi-Cal, abortion and related services will be covered, and you will not need to pay any out-of-pocket costs, unless you are enrolled in Share of Cost Medi-Cal.
 Whether you are enrolled in Share of Cost Medi-Cal or free Medi-Cal depends on your income level.
-Get more information about Share of Cost Medi-Cal.
+Learn more about Medi-Cal coverage.

 Can my Medi-Cal insurance require prior authorization for my abortion?

-No, generally Medi-Cal enrollees do not need to obtain prior authorization.
-The only exception is if you receive a non-emergency abortion that will require inpatient hospitalization.
+No, generally Medi-Cal enrollees do not need to obtain prior authorization for outpatient abortion services.

 If I have Medi-Cal, can I seek an abortion from an out-of-network provider?